railiavaliullina/Multi-Armed-Bandits/README.md

     executor/main.py

-Parameters of the algorithm can be change in:
+Parameters of the algorithm can be changed in:

     configs/config.py